 Fluorite carries an energy that can bring calmness to chaos and help to restore balance within the four levels that make us human, the mental, emotional, physical and spiritual.
 Crystals can be placed close to computers to help relieve stress related to EMF (electromagnetic fields) and other negative forces.

 The fluorite photos featured in our article are all clickable and redirect to the original image.
 The fluorite in the photo at the top of the page is courtesy of Steve (Singingstone48 - Flickr).
 The large green fluorite is housed in the Smithsonian Museum of Natural History in Washington D.C.
-The fluorite crystal in our third photo is (or once was) part of our own collection of rocks and minerals.
+The fluorite crystal in our third photo is (or once was) part of our own collection.